'It’s a hugely significant and very powerful text – the word of God conveyed through the apostles.'

 PHOTOS: A woman's name and tiny sketches found in a 1,300-year-old medieval text.— University of Oxford (@UniofOxford) December 3, 2022

 A fascinating discovery made by @bodleianlibs and @FactumFound's #ArchiOx project team along with @uniofleicester PhD student Jessica Hodgkinson. pic.twitter.com/wGIFusiX5G

-Using a technique called photometric stereo process, the researchers were able to examine 2-D photos for 3-D data, such as the height of the paper's surface.
+Using a technique called the photometric stereo process, the researchers were able to examine 2-D photos for 3-D data, such as the height of the paper's surface.
 According to the University of Leicester, the MS Selden Supra 30 technique revealed markings that were 15 to 20 microns deep, or "less than a fifth of the width of a human hair".
-Researchers concluded as a result of shortage of ink, the inscriptions most likely employed a drypoint knife or a stylus.
-However, Hodgkinson says that, The discovery is an example of the "human urge to leave a mark of your presence on anything that is meaningful to you or is a record of where you've been."
+Researchers concluded as a result of a shortage of ink, the inscriptions most likely employed a drypoint knife or a stylus.
+However, Hodgkinson says that the discovery is an example of the "human urge to leave a mark of your presence on anything that is meaningful to you or is a record of where you've been."
 She concluded by adding that, “We don’t know all that much about Eadburg, but now, because of this amazing technology, we’ve seen her name, we know she was there,” she adds.
 “She’s here, in this book—and it speaks across the centuries.”